Zen-CI/zenci-shell/README.md

    //stream object used  to respond to the timeout without having to close the connection
    //connection object gives access to close the shell using connection.end() },
+  onError: function ( err, type, close ) {
+   //optional code for responding to error
+  },
+  onClose: function (  has_error, command ) {
+   //optional code for responding to close
+   // has_error: boolean.
+True if error hapen
+   // command: latest command that was processing when connection get closed.
+  },
   onEnd:               function( notices, sshObj ) {
    //optional code to run at the end of the session
    //notices is array of all notices for each command.